Find Training for Your Next Career!

 Salary

 Most roofers work full time.
 However, depending on the geographic location, work may be seasonal for you.
-The Bureau of Labor Statistics stated the average pay for roofers was $51,910 in 2022.
-The demand for roofers by 2031 is expected to increase 1 percent.
+The Bureau of Labor Statistics stated the average pay for roofers was $55,840 in 2023.
+The demand for roofers by 2032 is expected to show little to no significant increase or decrease.

 WELL DRILLER